 (SNAPSHOT 1) The climate has gone off – big-time – and it’s a miserable day, so a bunch of them, looking for treasure, have found their way into a chambered tomb.
 While waiting for the weather to clear, they scratch a variety of graffiti into the stonework.

 The point is that you may consider the Vikings to have lived a long time ago.
-But on a time-line of the history of Scotland, these 12th-century guys were making marks inside a structure that was already 4000 years old!
+But on a time-line of Scottish history, these 12th-century guys were making marks inside a structure that was already 4000 years old!

 St Magnus Cathedral (pictured here) is in the centre of Kirkwall – it is also known as the ‘Light in the North’ It was founded in 1137 by the Viking, Earl Rognvald, in honour of his uncle St Magnus.

 By the way, the National Trust for Scotland run a visitor centre on the site of the 1314 Battle of Bannockburn.
 (Check if it’s still open, though.)
 There’s also some background to the Scots’ victory at Bannockburn here, though it mostly deals with Robert the Bruce’s PR team.
 (I wouldn’t take it over-seriously, if I were you.)

 Bonnie Prince Charlie

 – oh no, what’s he doing in Glasgow?

 Preamble: the Catholic Stuart monarchy of Scotland (and England) have been kicked out and the Protestant Hanoverian dynasty is ruling.
 Scotland has had the same monarch as England for more than a century.

 Bonnie Prince Charlie ‘The Young Pretender’ from the old Stuart line, his family in exile, has been brought up to believe that with the help of the Catholic nations of Europe, such as France and Italy, he can regain the throne.